jacobhargraves/jacobhargraves/README.md

 ---

-### About Me
+### :man: About Me
-- Full-Stack Web Developer with a passion for the health and fitness industry.
+- :computer: Full-Stack Web Developer with a passion for the health and fitness industry.
 I have a Bachelor's Degree in Exercise Physiology :muscle:
-- I am currently working on an application that integrates AI into an online health portal allowing physical therapists to give more timely assessments and recover plans.
+- :boom: I am currently working on an application that integrates AI into an online health portal allowing physical therapists to give more timely assessments and recover plans.
 Check it out here: https://github.com/jacobhargraves/pt-new-patient-diagnosis-portal
-- I'm currently learning React for JavaScript
+- :seedling: I'm currently learning React for JavaScript
-- Reach out to me on LinkedIn! https://www.linkedin.com/in/jacob-hargraves/
+- :mailbox: Reach out to me on LinkedIn! https://www.linkedin.com/in/jacob-hargraves/

 ### :hammer: Languages and Technologies
 <div>